rails/rails/guides/source/routing.md

 resources :comments, only: [:show, :edit, :update, :destroy]
 ```

 This idea strikes a balance between descriptive routes and deep nesting.
-There exists shorthand syntax to achieve just that, via the `:shallow` option:
+There is a shorthand syntax to achieve just that, via the `:shallow` option:

 ```ruby
 resources :articles do